aancw/Belati/README.md

 - DNS mapping / Zone Scanning
 - Mail Harvester from Website & Search Engine
 - Scrapping Public Document for Domain from Search Engine
+- Fake and Random User Agent ( Prevent from blocking )

 ## TODO
 - Automatic OSINT with Username and Email support